Green Corridor Section

 Green Corridor Inaugurated : Okha – Kanalus and Porbandar-Wansjaliya Sections

-Minister of Railways Shri Suresh Prabhakar Prabhu inaugurated and dedicated the “Okha-Kanalus and Porbandar-Wansjaliya Sections in Gujarat of Western Railways as Green Corridor Sections (Free from human waste discharge from trains).
-Following are the details.
+Minister of Railways Shri Suresh Prabhakar Prabhu inaugurated and dedicated the “Okha-Kanalus and Porbandar-Wansjaliya Sections in Gujarat of Western Railways as Green Corridor Section (Free from human waste discharge from trains).

 In a further move to accelerate green initiatives as also to implement Prime Minister’s Swachh Bharat Abhiyan, Minister of Railways Shri Suresh Prabhakar Prabhu in a programme held on 19.10.2016 at Railway Bhawan inaugurated and dedicated to the nation the “Okha-Kanalus and Porbandar – Wansjaliya Sections in Gujarat of Western Railways as Green Corridor Sections (Free from human waste discharge from trains), Indian Railway announced through a press release.

 Speaking on the occasion, Minister of Railways Shri Suresh Prabhakar Prabhu said that Indian Railways, being the biggest commercial organization of the country, is continuously in practice to adopt environmentally sustainable practices so that environment is not degraded.
 He said that since the existence of Indian Railways, it has been a problem to make the railway-lines free from human waste discharge.
 But now, bio-toilets will be fitted in all new and existing trains and all railway lines in due course will be made completely free from human excreta.
 However, he appealed to the general public to use these bio-toilets properly and not to throw solid waste in it such as water bottles, match box etc. etc. so that these bio-toilets do not become non-functional.